-General Conditions - Higher Complexity - Services 2035 (2014-03-01) apply to and form part of the Contract.
+General Conditions - Professional Services - Medium Complexity 2010B (2014-09-24) apply to and form part of the Contract with the modifications to the text below.
+If there is a conflict between the provisions of 2010B and this document, this document prevails.

 As applicable, replace references to Public Works and Government Services Canada (PWGSC) with Natural Resources Canada (NRCan).